Career Timeline of Letitia James: Major Achievements and Milestones

 2022: Civil Lawsuit Against Trump Organization

-In 2022, Letitia James, in her role as New York Attorney General, initiated a civil lawsuit against the Trump Organization and collaborated with the Manhattan district attorney's office in its criminal investigation.
-Trump alleged that James held a political vendetta against him, citing her previous comments where she referred to him as an "illegitimate president" during her campaign for attorney general.
+In 2022, Letitia James, as New York Attorney General, initiated a civil lawsuit against the Trump Organization and collaborated with the Manhattan district attorney's office in their criminal investigation of the organization.

-On May 4, 2023, Letitia James and her California counterpart Rob Bonta announced they would jointly investigate the National Football League over employment practices at its offices in New York City and Los Angeles.
+On May 4, 2023, Letitia James and her California counterpart Rob Bonta announced a joint investigation into the National Football League (NFL) over employment practices.

-On February 16, 2024, the fraud case against Donald Trump proved successful, resulting in Judge Arthur Engoron's ruling.
-The 92-page ruling barred Trump from operating any business in New York for three years and fined him more than $355 million.
+On February 16, 2024, the fraud case against Donald Trump, led by Letitia James, resulted in a successful ruling.
+Judge Arthur Engoron's decision barred Trump from operating any business in New York for three years and imposed a fine exceeding $355 million.